AcalephStorage/kontinuous/README.md

 $ scripts/jwt-gen --secret {base64url encoded secret} --github-token {github-token}
 ```

-This generates a JSON Web Token adn can be added to the request header as `Authorization: Bearer {token}` to authenticate requests.
+This generates a JSON Web Token and can be added to the request header as `Authorization: Bearer {token}` to authenticate requests.

-The generated token's validity can be veryfied at [jwt.io](https://jwt.io).
+The generated token's validity can be verified at [jwt.io](https://jwt.io).

 ## API

-kontinuous is accessible from it's API.
-The API docs can be viewed via Swagger.
+kontinuous is accessible from it's API and docs can be viewed via Swagger.

 The API doc can be accessed via `{kontinuous-address}/apidocs`